COVID Cases In Massachusetts Increasing Once Again

-BOSTON (CBS) – The COVID-19 positivity rate in Massachusetts is now up to three percent as cases start to rise again, even in Boston.
+BOSTON (CBS) – The COVID-19 positivity rate in Massachusetts is now up to 3.42 percent as cases start to rise again, even in Boston.

 Dr. Paul Sax, the clinical director of the infectious disease clinic at Brigham and Women’s Hospital, said recent wastewater data in Boston is back to mid-February levels.